 The only Biryani Masala Recipe you need in your Masala(spice) cabinet.
 Ditch the boxed spices that come with many unknown additives and make this beautifully fragrant homemade Biryani Masala Powder.
 Your quest of finding "How to make Biryani Masala Powder" ends here.

 Growing up, I had never seen my Ammi(mother) use boxed Biryani Masala or Garam Masala in India.
 She would grind her own spices every month without fail.
 The fragrance from those spices as she roasted them using her old Kadai (wok) is still in my memories.
 She ground the spices in her ancient-looking spice grinder after dry roasting them.
 She has been using the same spice grinder for over 30 years, folks.
 I have yet to find a spice grinder that won't break.

-Boxed spices have really come in handy lately for a couple of years.
-I'm sure mothers will understand.
-I had to bring back that smell of Ammi's homemade spices in my kitchen.
-This Biryani Masala recipe is close to my heart.
-It brings back many wonderful memories; memories of eating Biryani and Meat curry prepared by my Mother using this spice blend.
-I would take the first bite of her Curries and Biryani and I knew she used her homemade spice blend.
+Therefore, this Biryani Masala recipe is close to my heart.
+It brings back many wonderful memories; memories of eating Biryani and meat curry prepared by my Mother using this spice blend.
+I would take the first bite of her curries and biryani and instantly know she had used her homemade spice blend.

 What is Biryani Masala?